borzari/CMSSW_SPRACE_2018/README.md

 Open and look at file EdmEventSize.txt and locate the line containing the text `patJets_slimmedJetsPuppi__RECO`.
 There are two numbers following this text that measure the plain and the compressed size of this branch.

 - 4) What are these two numbers?

+### Exercise 6 - MiniAOD

+Analyzing physics data at CMS is a very complicated task involving multiple steps, sharing of expertise, cross checks, and comparing different analysis.
+To maximize physics productivity, CMS developed a new high-level data tier MiniAOD in Spring 2014 to serve the needs of the mainstream physics analyses while keeping a small event size (30-50 kb/event), with easy access to the algorithms developed by Physics Objects Groups (POGs) in the framework of the CMSSW offline software.
+The production of MiniAODs will be done centrally for common samples.
+Its goal is to centralize the production of PAT tuple which were used among the Physics Analysis Groups (PAGs) in Run 1.
+(Information about PAT can be found in [SWGuidePAT](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuidePAT) and in a [CMS conference note](http://cdsweb.cern.ch/record/1196152).)
+MiniAOD samples will be used in the Run 2 analysis.
+Hence it is important to know about this tool.
+More information about MiniAOD can be found in [WorkBookMiniAOD](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookMiniAOD).

+The main contents of the MiniAOD are:

+- High level physics objects (leptons, photons, jets, E<sub>T<sub>miss), with detailed information in order to allow e.g. retuning of identification criteria, saved using [PAT dataformats](https://twiki.cern.ch/twiki/bin/view/CMS/WorkBookPATDataFormats).
+Some preselection requirements are applied on the objects, and objects failing these requirements are either not stored or stored only with a more limited set of information.
+Some high level corrections are applied: L1+L2+L3(+residual) corrections to jets, type1 corrections to E<sub>T<sub><up>miss<up>.

+-